 Before you plan a trip to experience marine wildlife like never before, let us take you into some of the inner workings of what makes us tick; what makes us who we are, and why we do what we do.

 Our habitats are designed to maximize the well-being of the animals, while simultaneously engaging our guests and inspiring them to a life of conservation.
 While these guest experiences can vary from simply viewing animals, to interactive touch pools, and even in-depth close encounters, some key elements are top of mind for our veterinary and life support staff.

 Caring for a wide variety of marine mammals, fish, reptiles and birds is far more than a job for Miami Seaquarium team members; it is a calling and life passion.
 The responsibilities are constantly evolving as animals grow and mature, as research expands our understanding, and as our mission of conservation evolves over time.
 One thing that does not change is the importance of teamwork to our mission.
 From veterinarians and animal care specialists to curators and training staff, each member of the animal care team has a unique, important role to play.
-Learn more about how our teams work together to provide the best possible care for the animals of Miami Seaquarium.

 One of the most important components of care is providing a nutritious and balanced diet.
 That is not a simple task – the marine mammals of Miami Seaquarium eat approximately 1,100 pounds of fish per day!
 Sourcing high-quality fish and other food from around the world is a complex and constant task that requires regular updating.
 Our care teams closely monitor our animals’ feed for quality, nutritional profile, and more while also assessing its impact through the frequent medical check-ups for each animal.
-Learn more about the process of feeding the many animals of Miami Seaquarium.